AMao7/terraform-elk-project/README.md

 4. Could have set up graylog with elasticsearch (by adding graylog to ansible playbook and configure graylog to speak to elasticsearch)

+#### Benefits of the ELK stack
+1. Aggregations of logs from different streams of data resources in one central search tool is very convenient for users with complex logging systems
+2. Processing – turning logs into meaningful data ready to be visualised
+3. Storage/time capabilties – the ability to store data for extended time periods to allow for monitoring and looking at trends
+4. Analysis – Being able to ask questions about the data and creating visualisations and dashboards
+5. Open source, so new features are regularly added and barrier to use is low